-The Nihon Shoki was completed in 720 under the editorial supervision of Prince Toneri and with the assistance of Ō no Yasumaro dedicated to Empress Gensho.
-The book is also called Nihongi [日本紀] which means Japanese Chronicles.
+The Nihon Shoki was completed in 720 under the editorial supervision of Prince Toneri and with the assistance of Ō no Yasumaro, dedicated to Empress Gensho.
+The book is also called Nihongi [日本紀], which means Japanese Chronicles.

 It is believed to accurately record the last reigns of Emperor Tenji, Emperor Tenmu, and Empress Jito.
-Nihon Shoki focuses on the merits of virtuous rulers as well as the mistakes of bad rulers.
+The Nihon Shoki focuses on the merits of virtuous rulers as well as the mistakes of bad rulers.
 It describes episodes from mythological times and diplomatic contacts with other countries.

-Nihon Shoki - the Chronicles of Japan
+Nihon Shoki - The Chronicles of Japan

 Urashima Taro

-Nihon Shoki writing
+Writing of the Nihon Shoki

-Nihon Shoki - the Chronicles of Japan
+Nihon Shoki - The Chronicles of Japan

-Nihon Shoki Chapters
+Chapters of the Nihon Shoki

 • Chapter 01: Kami no Yo no Kami no maki;